 - When sleeping on your side you need two-three pillows, one or two under your neck depending on the thickness of the pillow and one to support the top arm.

 Whiplash a common injury sustained during an auto accident.
 This is typically termed a hyper-extension/flexion injury because the head is forced to move backward and forward rapidly beyond the neck’s normal range of motion.
 Whiplash can cause neck pain for years to come, especially, if gone untreated.
 Research has shown the benefits of early chiropractic and therapy treatment for this sometimes devastating injury.
+Check This Out to start you chiropractic care plan asap.

 Degeneration/osteoarthritis is a common joint disorder causing progressive deterioration of the discs between the joints.
 The body can react to this by fusing joints together forming osteophytes (bone spurs) that impact joint motion.
 This process can bring more serious symptoms associated with neck pain such as: nerve compression, spinal stenosis as well as numbness and tingling in the arms and hands.